YuiZhou/vue-hackernews/README.md

 I m a robot!
 I do nothing!
 I m a robot!
 I do nothing!
 I m a robot!
 I do nothing!
+I m a robot!
+I do nothing!
+I m a robot!
+I do nothing!
+I m a robot!
+I do nothing!